cloudflare/cloudflare-docs/content/workers/observability/logpush.md

 pcx_content_type: concept
 title: Logpush
 meta:
-  description: Send Workers Trace Event Logs to a supported third party, such as a storage or logging providers.
+  description: Send Workers Trace Event Logs to a supported third party, such as a storage or logging provider.
 ---

 # Workers Trace Events Logpush